show981111/algorithms/newNote.md

 WHERE SHOULD WE CHECK VISITED?
-FOR BFS it does matter because nodes at same level could push the same node twice! ex) A, B is in same level, C is neighbor of both A,B. then C is inserted twice.
+FOR BFS it does matter because nodes at same level could push the same node twice!

+Thus, **_mark visited when you push to the queue_** to prevent inserting the same node twice and do the logic twice! ex) A, B is in same level, C is neighbor of both A,B. then C is inserted twice.

 -   PATTERN A) make it visited when we add nodes to the queue